Skip to main content

 • Cough medicines containing dextromethorphan

-• Herbal supplements such as St. John’s wort, tryptophan, or Yohimbe
+• Herbal supplements such as St. John’s wort, tryptophan, and Yohimbe

 Trintellix and blood thinners (anticoagulants)

-Trintellix raises the risk of bleeding problems, so therapy will need to be monitored if a person is also taking blood-thinners, such as warfarin or Plavix (clopidogrel).
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, also interfere with blood clotting, so they should be used sparingly when taking Trintellix.
-Some anticancer drugs also raise the risk of bleeding episodes when taken with Trintellix.
-Finally, steroids can cause gastrointestinal bleeding.
-The risk of bleeding problems increases when these medications are taken with Trintellix.
+Trintellix may increase the risk of bleeding problems.
+Therefore, treatment must be monitored if a person takes blood thinners such as Coumadin (warfarin) or Plavix (clopidogrel).
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen also interfere with blood clotting, so they may need to be used sparingly when taking Trintellix.
+In addition, some anticancer drugs and steroids may also increase the risk of bleeding episodes when taken with Trintellix.

-Many people are unaware that some popular dietary and herbal supplements interfere with blood clotting, so these, too, should be used sparingly when taking Trintellix.
-They include:
+Many people are unaware that some popular dietary and herbal supplements interfere with blood clotting.
+The following herbal supplements may need to be used with caution or avoided when taking Trintellix:

 • Garlic